 Probation is a restriction of the student's rights and privileges.
 The length of probation is determined by the administration.
+Students placed on probation may lose financial aid.
 A student may be placed on probation for academic or disciplinary reasons.
 Behavior and academic progress are closely monitored to determine the level of cooperation, positive attitude and desire for success in our school from both the students and parents/guardians.

 Probation Conference: When a student is placed on probation, the first step is to rally the cooperative efforts of parents/guardians, teachers, academic counselor and the student.
 The terms of probation will be discussed and the student will be provided the opportunity to articulate a plan to meet the terms of the probation.
 If the student or the parents/guardians are deemed to be unwilling/uncooperative/unresponsive/unconvincing, the option for probation may be waived and the student may be asked to withdraw.